haifenghuang/golem/docs/tutorial.md

 ```

 Golem has quite a few builtin functions.  `println` and its companion `print` print
-one or more values to STDOUT.
+zero or more values to STDOUT.

 ```golem
 println('a', 1, null, false);